latouchek/mtv-vsphere/README.md

 - OCP 4.9+
 - An internal OpenShift image registry or a secure external registry
-- Vsphere API accesible form the OCP cluster
+- vSphere API accesible form the OCP cluster

 ## Part I